Jarcho/d2-rs/d2fps/README.md

 ## Features

-* Unlocks The framerate both in-game and in-menu.
+* Unlocks the framerate both in-game and in-menu.
 * Builtin frame limiter.
 No need for v-sync to be enabled.
 * Auto-detects the refresh rate of the monitor the game is currently displayed on.
 * CPU-use fix both in-menu and in-game.
 Diablo II will no longer run a single core at 100% use.